Local Evaluation

 SHIPFOX_RUNNER_LABELS=ubuntu-latest,node-22 \

-The runner reads SHIPFOX_API_URL, SHIPFOX_RUNNER_REGISTRATION_TOKEN, and SHIPFOX_RUNNER_LABELS from its environment.
-Within a few seconds its terminal prints Runner session registered — the runner is now polling for jobs.
-The dashboard does not list connected runners yet; the runner’s own log is the place to confirm it is connected.
+pnpm --filter=@shipfox/runner devThe runner reads SHIPFOX_API_URL, SHIPFOX_RUNNER_REGISTRATION_TOKEN, and SHIPFOX_RUNNER_LABELS from its environment.
+Within a few seconds, its terminal prints Runner session registered and starts polling for jobs.
+The dashboard does not list connected runners yet, so use the runner log to confirm that it is connected.

 A runner exits after a default idle window (about 5 minutes).
 To keep it polling indefinitely during evaluation, add SHIPFOX_POLL_MAX_DURATION_MS=0 to its environment.